Romeo & Juliet at the Garrick Theatre Review

 |Death Scene – spot the imagery…|

-Unfortunately, due to the predictability of the show, there are only certain moments that can be changed to fit the director’s vision.
+Unfortunately, due to the famous nature of the show, there are only certain moments that can be changed to fit the director’s vision.
 The death scene is unchangeable, so it is almost dull.
 It was moving, don’t get me wrong, and Richard Madden and Lily James did it well.
 But we all know what is going to happen.

 I think the balcony scene and the meeting scene were great!
 That was down to the staging and Lily James, for the majority of it.